Southern Minnesota Ski Trails

 Essex Park: 8.5km

 Relatively flat, groomed trails through rolling hills around an old quarry.
+The north end of the system reaches into Parkwood Hills Park and is rated expert.
 Quarry Hill Nature Center is open all year and has equipment rentals.
-A trail fee applies.

 Great River Bluffs State Park: 5km